 So with that … I’ll offer my suggestions for the next generation to succeed in the workplace (and be a little blunt):

 This means being interested in what you’re doing.
-Do something you have a great opportunity to LOVE.
+Do something you have a great opportunity to enjoy or even LOVE.

 If you take a job simply because it’s a crapload of money, I’ll make a bet now you’re going to be miserable in 10 years if you stick with that job.
 Don’t waste your precious time or talent on a job you hate simply because you want a BMW.